 Priced on the higher end for NV digital tech, the Binox 4K sets the standard for all digital devices.
 Is it worth pulling the trigger on?

 - Laser rangefinder

 - Live stream

-For all your digital and NV needs, you won’t find anything better than the Binox 4K.
+For all your digital and night vision needs, you won’t find anything better than the Binox 4K.
 It has HD optics, can be used in both day and night light, and it’s smart – maybe too smart for its own good.
 It’s so smart that it has every digital feature you can think of that includes WiFi, Bluetooth, and a 3D Accelerometer; 3D Gyroscope, 3D Magnetometer, and E Barometer; E-Compass, Live Streaming, and lastly, a Smart Rangefinder.